Act of Love (1980 film)

 Act of Love is a 1980 American made-for-television film adaptation of the book Act of Love: The Killing of George Zygmanik by Judith Paige Mitchell.
 It is based on a true story.

 It was directed by Jud Taylor and written for screen by Michael De Guzman.
 It stars Ron Howard, Robert Foxworth, Mickey Rourke, David Spielberg and Jacqueline Brookes.
-The film also features Married... with Children star David Faustino.
+The film also features David Faustino.
 The score was composed by Billy Goldenberg.

 The story concerns a man performing euthanasia on his paralyzed brother.

 It was the sixth most-watched prime time television program in the United States for the week of its debut in September 1980.